Scalable Business Formula:

 Value proposition is a promise of full and remarkable solution to be delivered.
 It’s the primary reason a prospect should buy from you.

 a clear statement that explains how your product solves customers’ problems or improves their situation (relevancy),

 tells the ideal customer why they should buy from you and not from the competition (unique differentiation).

 People don’t buy products and services.
 They buy outcomes.

-E.g. Our customers buy the outcome of being ‘financially free’.
+E.g. Our customers buy the outcome of ‘spending more fun time with family’.
 To be able to build a business that grows independently of the owners time.